 - Step 6: Pour into prepared 9 inch loaf pan.

-- You can use a box grater, but I prefer to grate carrots with a food processor and then freeze them in 1 or 2-cup bags (I do both so I have a variety for other dishes like my Honey Sriracha Chicken Lettuce Wraps and Healthy Zucchini Carrot Bars, with grated carrots) Or save yourself time and buy pre-shredded carrots at the grocery store.
+- Grating Carrots Efficiently – Use a food processor for quick and consistent carrot shredding.
+You can also freeze pre-shredded carrots in 1 or 2-cup portions for future cooking and baking.
+I like to use them for dishes like my Honey Sriracha Chicken Lettuce Wraps, Healthy Morning Glory Muffins, and Healthy Zucchini Carrot Bars, with grated carrots.
+Or save yourself time and buy pre-shredded carrots at the grocery store.

-- Use an instant read thermometer (affiliate link) and insert it into the centre of the bread.
-It should read 190 - 210 degrees F/87-98 degrees C. This is THE BEST way to ensure your bread is fully baked.
+- Use an Instant-Read Thermometer – For perfect doneness, use an instant read thermometer (affiliate link) and insert it into the centre of the bread.
+It should read 190 - 210 degrees F/87-98 degrees C. This is THE BEST way to ensure your bread is fully baked. the internal temperature of the loaf should be 190-210°F (87-98°C).
+This ensures it's fully baked without drying out.

 🌡️Storage